-With extreme weather conditions worsening around the world, it is so important that engineers work together to keep our homes safe.
-As global warming causes ice caps to melt, our sea levels are rising meaning the risks of flooding are higher and Milly's work is becoming ever more important.
+As global warming causes ice caps to melt, sea levels are rising and risks of flooding are higher.
 Finding clever ways to work with nature and live alongside this weather without disruption will help us all live comfortably.

 Learn more from Milly at bit.ly/2ThzK76